Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/cp-outage-handling.md

 ## Configuration

 In this setup you will need to designate one backup node.
-The backup node must have read/write access to the storage volume.
+The backup node must have read/write access to the storage volume, and the data plane nodes supposed to be provisioned must have read access to the storage volume.
 This node is responsible for communicating the state of the {{site.base_gateway}} `kong.conf` configuration file from the control plane to the storage volume.
-The backup node will need **write** access to the storage volume.
 A backup node should not be used to proxy traffic.
 A single backup node is sufficient for all deployments.
 Credentials are passed via the environment variable `GCP_SERVICE_ACCOUNT`.
 For more information about credentials review the [GCP credentials documentation](https://developers.google.com/workspace/guides/create-credentials).

 Using Docker Compose configure the node like this: